ZanePerrinSmith/photobooth/README.md

 ## Implementation
 Created a simple photo booth using CRUD design for Purchases, Customers, and PhotoPackages.

+## Running the Application
+In an IDE run the PhotoboothApplication class

 ## Test
 ### Unit Testing
 Open a console in the home directory of this project and run mvn test.